 The definition of a credit hour is relevant to the preparation of curricula at Frontier Nursing University.
-Goals of establishing credit hour equivalency include: (1) enabling students to meet program objectives and graduate in a timely manner by ensuring that student workload is sufficient, but not excessive, for the credit hours assigned and (2) allowing faculty to design and deliver courses requiring an appropriate amount of faculty and student time.
+Goals of establishing credit hour equivalency include: (1) enabling students to meet End of Program Student Learning Outcomes and graduate in a timely manner by ensuring that student workload is sufficient, but not excessive, for the credit hours assigned and (2) allowing faculty to design and deliver courses requiring an appropriate amount of faculty and student time.